cfengine/documentation/how-to-guides/basic-cfengine-guide/puTTY Quick-Start Guide.markdown

 and many others—or on a private network.

 That is where PuTTY comes into the picture.
 The PuTTY software consists of two separate programs:
-PuTTYgen, which is used to generate the encryption key pair—and PuTTY, which is a command-line interface.
+PuTTYgen, which is used to generate the encryption key pair—and PuTTY, which is a command-line interface, which is used to access the CFEngine server.